Police: Pelosi suspect wanted to break speaker's knees

 “We have nothing to suggest that these two men knew each other prior to this incident," she said.

-The district attorney’s remarks came as the attack on the husband of the House speaker was being mocked and dismissed in conservative, far-right social media, even among some Republican leaders.
-San Francisco’s police chief has also said the attack was targeted at Nancy Pelosi.
+The district attorney’s remarks came as crass commentary on the attack circulated on social media.
+San Francisco’s police chief has said the attack was targeted at Nancy Pelosi.

+Trump’s son, Donald Trump Jr., was among those making light of the attack on Paul Pelosi, tweeting out crude jokes about it.

-In the toxic political climate, a week before the midterm elections, tensions are high with record security threats against lawmakers and other officials.
+In the heated political climate, a week before the midterm elections, tensions are high with record security threats against lawmakers and other officials.

 The incident sparked fresh security concerns for lawmakers and other elected officials before the midterms.